-Sherritt has reserves of nickel and cobalt.
-See "Mineral Reserve and Mineral Reserve Estimates" for December 31, 2022 mineral resources and reserves data derived from the 2023 Moa JV Technical Report dated March 31, 2023, updated using the 2022 year end topography.
-Risks, uncertainties and other factors regarding updated resources and reserves include, but are not limited to: the ability to obtain required Cuban approvals for the ECOG methodology and new cut-off grade, the degree of confidence that can be attained in relation to the resource models for certain areas and the frequency of waste dump and stockpile surveying and lower resource categorization with respect to saprolites.
-In addition, those associated with reserves include but are not limited to: the ability to assure sufficient and continuous tailings capacity and the ability to successfully implement the revised mine plan associated with the increased reserves on site.
+Sherritt possesses rights to mine mineral reserves of nickel and cobalt.
+See "Mineral Reserve and Mineral Reserve Estimates" for December 31, 2023 mineral resources and reserves data derived from the 2023 Moa JV Technical Report dated March 31, 2023, updated using the 2023 year end topography.
+Risks, uncertainties and other factors regarding updated mineral resources and reserves include, but are not limited to: the ability to obtain required Cuban approvals for the ECOG methodology, the degree of confidence that can be attained in relation to the resource models for certain areas, the frequency of waste dump and stockpile surveying and lower resource categorization with respect to saprolites.
+In addition, those associated with reserves include but are not limited to: the ability to assure sufficient and continuous tailings capacity and the ability to successfully implement on site the revised mine plan and blending strategy associated with the increased reserves.